Abandoned & Little-Known Airfields:

 The photo was found in 2007 hanging along the wall in the San Rafael City Hall.

-showing how streets had sprung up surrounding the little San Francisco Bay Airport (courtesy of Jonathan Westerling).
+A street map from the mid 1950s, showing how streets had sprung up surrounding the little San Francisco Bay Airport (courtesy of Jonathan Westerling).

-on the 1965 San Francisco Local Aeronautical Chart (courtesy of Jonathan Westerling).
+San Francisco Bay Airport, labeled "Aband arpt" on the May 1961 San Francisco Local Aeronautical Chart (courtesy of Tim Zukas).

-A 1987 aerial photo showed that dense development had covered the site,
+A 1968 aerial photo showed that development had covered the San Francisco Bay Airport site,

 with not a trace remaining of the former airport.